alex4u2nv/hypergrowth/Readme.md

 ### Entrypoint

-The Entrypoint is a module inside the component directory `entrypoint.py`.
+The Entrypoint is a module inside the example directory `entrypoint.py`.
 It sets up the main command line interface object.
-It then loads interfaces defined in `component.interface` and consolidates them as sub-commands.
+It then loads interfaces defined in `example.interface` and consolidates them as sub-commands.

 ### Setup